 The candidate should have a very good command over the English language.

-Award: Awards are in line with conditions for the USP Graduate Assistantship program, which currently includes (per 12 months): tuition (paid directly to the University at the applicable rate), a living allowance (currently FJD 10560/year, 12000/year married), book allowance (FJD 750/year), medical insurance, establishment allowance (currently FJD 250); allowances for students based at the School of Agriculture at Alafua Campus, Samoa, are paid in local currency at the prevailing rate of exchange.
+Scholarship Award: Awards are in line with conditions for the USP Graduate Assistantship program, which currently includes (per 12 months): tuition (paid directly to the University at the applicable rate), a living allowance (currently FJD 10560/year, 12000/year married), book allowance (FJD 750/year), medical insurance, establishment allowance (currently FJD 250); allowances for students based at the School of Agriculture at Alafua Campus, Samoa, are paid in local currency at the prevailing rate of exchange.
 Some expenses may also be covered for travel needed between a student’s country of origin and location of study.

-The award can be taken in Fiji
+Scholarship can be taken in Fiji

 - Students must be citizens of one of the ACIAR partner countries in the Pacific, namely Fiji, Kiribati, Samoa, Solomon Islands, Tonga, Tuvalu and Vanuatu (and normally resident in that country).

 - It is a requirement of the awards that the student spends a substantial period working on research linked directly to an ACIAR project (currently 13 weeks for a Diploma candidate, 22 weeks for a Masters candidate, and two years for a PhD).
-A short proposal for this work forms an important part of the application.
-The grant is provided continuously throughout the enrollment period, including the time of field work.
+A short proposal for this work forms an important part of the scholarship application.
+The scholarship is provided continuously throughout the enrollment period, including the time of field work.
 In addition, a grant will be provided to cover necessary research and travel expenses for the student and his/her USP-based supervisor, based on a detailed proposal prepared by the student in consultation with his/her supervisors.

 - ACIAR is usually only able to support full-time study and to support field work related to the project as a means of obtaining practical work experience.